-All staff members will receive refresher training at least once each academic year as part of safeguarding training, as well as relevant updates as required (for example through emails, e-bulletins and staff meetings).
+All staff members will receive refresher training at least once each academic year as part of safeguarding training, as well as specific online safety and the Prevent duty training.
+Updates will be given as required via emails, bulletins and staff meetings.